robinplantey/robinplantey.github.io/_projects/rfid.md

 ![Proxmark3 running Iceman Firmware](/assets/img/rfid.jpg)

-Radio Frequency IDentification (RFID) is very a common solution for access cards, public transport tickets, etc. Most likely you can find one such chip, in some form or other, in your immediate surroundings.
-This made me curious about the workings of such access systems and their security.
+Radio Frequency IDentification (RFID) is a very common solution for access cards, public transport tickets, etc. Most likely you can find one such chip, in some form or other, in your immediate surroundings.
+This made me curious about the inner workings of such access systems and their security.

 **How secure are typical RFID access systems?**